ga-wdi-boston/js-array-iteration-methods/README.md

 ## Introduction

-We'' explore the array methods that allow us to test and transform arrays writing less code.
+We'll explore the array methods that allow us to test and transform arrays writing less code.

 ## Objectives